Sgonzo3/markdown-previewer/README.md

 Completed as part of freeCodeCamp's Front End Libraries Certification

 ## Instructions
-- The prieviewer initially display information about the author and some examples of code in markdown as a demonstration
+- The editor initially displays information about the author and some examples of code in markdown as a demonstration
+- The previewer displays the markdown text as HTML
-- Select All text in the editor field to begin your own writing
+- Click or tab focus on the editor window to clear demo text
 - Markdown written in the editor will be displayed in the previewer as HTML

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).